usnistgov/800-63-3/sp800-63c/sec6_presentation.md

 The RP SHALL protect itself against injection of manufactured or captured assertion references by use of cross-site scripting protection or other accepted techniques.

-Claims within the assertion SHALL be validated by the RP including:
+Elements within the assertion SHALL be validated by the RP including:

  - *issuer verification*: ensuring the assertion was issued by the IdP the RP expects it to be from
  - *signature validation*: ensuring the signature of the assertion corresponds to the key related to the IdP the assertion is from